Thrombosis with Thrombocytopenia Syndrome (also termed Vaccine-induced Thrombotic Thrombocytopenia)

 - Patients may present with a typical lower extremity venous thromboembolism (VTE) following vaccination in the presence of mild thrombocytopenia or a single low normal value.
 At present, avoidance of heparins in patients presenting with VTE in the post-vaccine window is reasonable while awaiting PF4 ELISA and following the platelet count.

-- Patients who have thrombocytopenia and markedly elevated D- without other clear cause, even in the absence of documented thrombosis or suggestive symptoms, might benefit from treatment with IVIG while waiting for PF4 ELISA results.
+- Patients who have thrombocytopenia and markedly elevated D- without other clear cause, even in the absence of documented thrombosis or suggestive symptoms, might benefit from initiating treatment while waiting for PF4 ELISA results.
 In particular, IVIG might be beneficial in those with platelet counts below 20 × 109/L as this reflects a consumptive coagulopathy.
-A recent report documented rapid improvement in laboratory parameters in such a patient treated with both IVIG and a non-heparin anticoagulant, without progression to thrombosis.9
+A recent report documented rapid improvement in laboratory parameters in such a patient treated with both IVIG and a non-heparin anticoagulant, without progression to thrombosis.

 Initial work-up (note: draw blood prior to any therapeutic interventions such as IVIG, given potential interference with diagnostic assays):

 - CBC with platelet count and peripheral smear.
-Median initial platelet count in largest series was 47,000/µL with a wide range.3 Smear is needed to rule out pseudothrombocytopenia from platelet clumping.
+Median initial platelet count in largest series was 47,000/µL with a wide range.
+Smear is needed to rule out pseudothrombocytopenia from platelet clumping.

 - Imaging for thrombosis based on symptoms, focused on detection of cerebral sinus venous thrombosis (CSVT) with CT or MRI venogram, splanchnic thrombosis, pulmonary emboli, and/or DVT.

 - D-dimer: the majority of TTS patients have markedly elevated values, over four times upper limit of normal.